narengan/cis/getting-started.md

 **Step 2.
 Add and configure your Domain.**

 Begin protecting and improving the performance of your web service by entering your domain or a subdomain.
+These should be DNS zones (the nameservers for which can be cofigured at the domain's registrar or DNS provider), not CNAMEs.

 ![Getting Started](images/overview-add-domain.png)